JulianKemmerer/PipelineC/docs/VHDL_DESIGN.md

 typed entities may share a width-keyed timing-cache result without becoming the same VHDL entity or losing their type-specific conversion functions.

-`TimingParams._has_input_regs` and `_has_output_regs` implement entity
+`TimingParams._has_input_regs` and `_has_output_regs` implement independent
-boundary registers.
+entity-boundary registers.
 They participate in latency, hashing, clock/clock-enable requirements, and wire alignment just like internal stages.
+The sweep may therefore put a shared direct connection's register on the producer output *or* the consumer input; it must not render both merely because adjacent helper instances were independently mini-swept.
+PipelineMap still aligns every other input and bypass at the selected consumer stage.
 A design with `N` serial register slices has `N + 1` combinational pipeline stages.
+The fresh WireGuard shared build validates this lowering on ten serial `chacha20_block_step` instances: one internal slice per helper plus nine producer-output banks rendered as 19 slices / 20 stages, with no redundant output-to-input register pairs.

 ## Type conversion on a mismatched connection